cutie-shell/cutie-browser/README.md

 sudo make install
 ```

-## Running

-After installation the app will show up in the shell's launcher.
-You may need to refresh the launcher by pulling down from the middle of the launcher.

 ## Troubleshooting

 If you are on Droidian, you will have to add the following line to your apt sources: